biomejs/biome/rfcs/002-runtime-api.md

 echo "function f()  { return   {}}" | rome format --file-type=js
 ```

-`filePath` is required to tell Rome how it should parse the file.
+`filePath` is required to tell Biome how it should parse the file.

 ### Format range